lacrivella/typescript-interface/README.md

 You canNOT change the modifier in an override method.
 It must match the parent's modifier for that method.

 You mark a method as private so other developers can't use it later in the code.
 It's usually reserved for code that changes the class.
 It is not a security procedure.

+**constructors**: method inside a class that is run once a new instance of that class is called.
+  - either you will initialize a property on the same line that you defined it OR,
+  - you're going to initialize it in the constructor